 The entire night I have been going through pages of Michigan Retail Law, trying to figure out what in the heck I am supposed to know about how things scan in the store.
-I work at Meijer, and would appreciate that my name and email aren’t included in this publicly, but I can assure, I have a rather in depth look from both sides at the scanning debate.
+I work at Meijer, and would appreciate that my name and email aren’t included in this publicly.
+But, I can assure you, I have a rather in depth look from both sides of the scanning debate.

 Theft Is a Huge Problem